workshopdemos/modernization-carddemo/GENERATIVE_README.md

 ## Initial Setup

 The Code4z Assistant extension is used for this workshop.
-It is already installed and configured in your Code4z Assistant VS Extension.
+It is already installed and configured in this workshop environment.

 To open the Code4z Assistant view, click its icon in the activity bar:<br/>
 <img src='diagrams/code4z_assistant/activity_bar_assistant_icon.png' alt="Code4z Assistant icon" width='36pt'/>